Deesus/Conference-Central/README.md

 highlights      = ndb.StringProperty(repeated=True)
 ```

-The choice for data types was fairly clear-cut: the standard "StringProperty" was used to for various names (names of the session, names of speakers, etc.) "date" is represented by the "DateProperty"; "time" and "duration" are represented with the "Time" data type; since there can be multiple highlights in a session (i.e. an array of values), we specify `repeated=True`.
+The choice for data types was fairly clear-cut: the standard "StringProperty" was used to for various names (names of the session, names of speakers, etc.); "date" is represented by "DateProperty"; "time" and "duration" are represented with the "Time" data type; and since there can be multiple highlights in a session (i.e. an array of values), we specify `repeated=True`.

 The 'GET' methods, `getConferenceSessions` and `getConferenceSessionsByType` reuse the `_query_sessions` helper method.
 Since the Session object are children of Conferences (i.e. each conference contains one or more session), sessions can be easily queried by accessing the conference key and filtering when necessary.

 ## Task 2: Add Sessions to User Wishlist
-The endpoints `addSessionToWishlist(SessionKey)` and `getSessionsInWishlist()` enable the user to save session of interest onto their profile.
-The user can add any session (not just one's he has registered for) into the wishlist, so long as he is logged in.
-Each time the user adds a session to his wishlist, the session key is added to the `wishListKeys` field.
+The endpoints `addSessionToWishlist(SessionKey)` and `getSessionsInWishlist()` enable the user to save sessions of interest in their profile (i.e. in the `Profile` entity).
+The user can add any session (not just the ones he has registered for) into the wishlist, so long as he is logged in.
+Each time the user adds a session to his wishlist, the session key is appended to the `wishListKeys` field.
 Because the wishlist is dependent on each individual user (and not, for example, the conference) it would make the most sense to implement the wishlist as a field within the Profile entity:
 ```
 class Profile(ndb.Model):
 	wishListKeys = ndb.StringProperty(repeated=True)